ValerieHavey/concentration-game/README.md

 Professor Usman started assisting me with the following code:

-const targetImage = document.querySelector(`#${event.target.parentElement.id} img`)
+>const targetImage = document.querySelector(`#${event.target.parentElement.id} img`)

-Assistant Professor Joe assisted by giving me the array breakdown to be able to assign 6 images twice with the cardPair variable.
+Assistant Professor Joe assisted by giving me the array breakdown to be able to assign 6 images twice with the `cardPair` variable.

 Assistant Professor Joe suggested the Fisher Yates shuffle function to randomize the card

-From there I was able to re-read the course notes, review code from previous lectures and labs, google, two additional text books from the library:
+>From there I was able to re-read the course notes & the Level Up notes, review code from previous lectures and labs, google, two additional text books from the library:
     (JavaScript A Beginners Guide by John Pollock JavaScript by Mike McGrath)

 and just try about a million things and jumbled together this mess.

 <!-- Challenges